liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/10-invoking-liferay-services-in-your-ios-app.markdown

 a multipart form request to the portal.
 On the server side, a `File` instance is created and sent to the service method you're calling.

+It's also possible to monitor service calls that upload data to Liferay.
 If want to listen for upload progress to create a progress bar, you can create a `LRProgressDelegate` delegate and set it to an `LRUploadData` object.
 Its `onProgressBytes` method is called for each byte chunk sent.
 It passes the bytes that were sent, the total number of bytes sent so far, and the total